joemar25/Qonvey/README.md

 commandline:
 npm install @angular/cli --global

-    - gives us the previlledge to use the `ng` command in our terminal directory we are in
+    - gives us the privilege to use the `ng` command in our terminal directory we are in
     - without the global, it just install and you can use the cli on the folder where you install it

 alternative